 IAS 16, Property, Plant and Equipment - Proceeds before Intended Use.
 The amendment prohibits deducting from the cost of property, plant and equipment amounts received from selling items produced while preparing the asset for its intended use.
-Instead, a company will recognize such sale proceeds and related cost in profit or loss.
+Instead, a company will recognize such sale proceeds and related cost in the Statement of Loss and Comprehensive Loss.